 A successful qui tam plaintiff generally receives between 15-25% of the amount recovered.
-The percentage awarded to the whistleblower depends upon factors such as whether the government intervened in the case and whether the relator substantially contributed to prosecution of the case.
+The percentage awarded to the whistleblower depends upon factors such as whether the government intervened in the case and whether the relator substantially contributed to the prosecution of the case.
 A qui tam whistleblower may also recover reasonable attorney’s fees and costs of the litigation.
 On the other hand, a qui tam relator who brings a frivolous case may be required to pay the defendant’s attorney’s fees and costs.

 What is a “false claim”?

-Fraudulent false claims, for purposes of the False Claims Act, include any type of fraud that results in financial loss to the government or induces the government to part with money improperly.
+Fraudulent, false claims, for purposes of the False Claims Act, include any type of fraud that results in financial loss to the government or induces the government to part with money improperly.
 Examples of false claims include:

-- Submitting false requests for payment under a government contract including overcharging the government for goods or services or fraudulently charging the government for goods or services not provided;
+- Submitting false requests for payment under a government contract, including overcharging the government for goods or services or fraudulently charging the government for goods or services not provided;

 - Making false records or statements to get false claims approved or paid by the federal government, such as falsifying information on applications and invoices under Medicare, Medicaid, or other government benefit programs;